Wintry storm grips Middle East, worsens misery of Syrians

 Photos from the central Syrian city of Homs revealed snow covering blocks of houses devastated by two years of street fighting and air strikes.
 Al Arabiya television broadcast an image of a child said to have died from exposure in Syria.

-The World Food Programme said it was distributing 10,000 litres of fuel for cooking and heating to internally displaced families living in 10 shelters in Damascus.
+The World Food Programme said it was distributing 10,000 liters of fuel for cooking and heating to internally displaced families living in 10 shelters in Damascus.

 The snow also prevented the start of a United Nations airlift to bring relief supplies from Iraq to tens of thousands of people in Syria's remote northeastern Kurdish areas.